Robert Phayre (Indian Army officer): Personal life

-In 1846, he had married Diana Bunbury Thompson, (1821-1904), daughter of Arnold Thompson, formerly paymaster of the 81st Regiment.
+In 1846, he had married Diana Bunbury Thompson, (1821–1904), daughter of Arnold Thompson, formerly paymaster of the 81st Regiment.
 She survived him.
-Their son was Robert Phayre (1853-1886) who joined the Indian Civil Service in 1871 and who was to die fighting insurgents in Upper Burma after his party had been surprised by the rebels.
+A son was Robert Phayre (1853–1886) who joined the Indian Civil Service in 1871 and who was to die fighting insurgents in Upper Burma after his party had been surprised by rebels.
 His men fell back, leaving his body which was carried off by the Burmese.
 Later a search party found his remains to discover he had been decapitated and quartered, his head and quarters being found suspended from the branches of different trees.
 A younger son was Lt.
-Colonel Arthur Phayre (1856-1940) and their daughters were Anna Maria Phayre and Caroline Emily Phayre.
+Colonel Arthur Phayre (1856–1940) and their daughters were Anna Maria Phayre (who married Arthur William Crawley Boevey), Alice Marion and Caroline Emily Phayre.